nearit/iOS-SDK/docs/location-based-notifications.md

 Before you start:

-* You must add the `NSLocationAlwaysUsageDescription` or `NSLocationWhenInUseUsageDescription` in the project Info.plist
+* You must add the `NSLocationAlwaysUsageDescription` key or `NSLocationWhenInUseUsageDescription` key in the project Info.plist, explaining why your app uses those permissions.
+* For iOS 10 you must add the `NSBluetoothPeripheralUsageDescription` key, explaining why you use Bluetooth.
 * For iOS 11 you must add the `NSLocationAlwaysAndWhenInUseUsageDescription` in the project Info.plist
 * You will need to get `Always authorization`  from an instance of  `CLLocationManager`
 ___